cjacker/opensource-toolchain-bouffalo-lab/README.md

 <img src="https://raw.githubusercontent.com/cjacker/opensource-toolchain-bouffalo-lab/main/misc/diff-iot-mcu.png" width="60%" />

 The answer is not very clear.
 In short, bl_iot_sdk support IOT-related programming, such as Wi-Fi/BLE, etc, and bl_mcu_sdk doesn't.
+I am a little bit confusing why they have 2 official SDKs and even differ a lot, but it already does. you can choose the sdk as your own need.

 # Compiler